NickG13/AEIOU/README.md

 ## Special thanks to:
-- **Miguel Guzmán.** I started researching this layout with him.
-He gave me a lot of good tips and ideas and some tech background, so he deserves some credit for this layout.
+- **Miguel Guzmán.** I started researching a spanish layout with him.
+He gave me a lot of good tips, feedback and some tech background, so he deserves some credit for this layout.
 - Colemak community: Specially DreymaR for his expert help, also to Renato and CTGAP.
 - Subreddit r/KeyboardLayouts: Where I've find a lot of people who has the same rare taste that I have.
 A lot of people helped in the process.
 - [HIEAMTSRN project](https://github.com/dns/Keyboard-HIEAMTSRN-Optimized): The new layout started as a variant of this one, but evolved into something very different.